Blogs

 “If we live in the Spirit, let us also walk in the Spirit, let us be led in the Spirit, live in Obedience and bear Fruits.”

 There’s always hope rooted deep in our faith for us as Christians.
-And this is the Gospel truth.
+This is the Gospel truth for our FAITH and HOPE.

 THE CHARACTER OF PEACE